AlbertoRoper/AlbertoRoper.github.io/_posts/2025-11-12-contributing-to-projects.md

 {: .box-warning}
 **Warning**: To avoid any conflicts, do not create a README.md file in your empty repo, just keep it empty!

 If there are conflicts in some of the files, you will see a CONFLICT error.
-To fix the conflicts, go to each file and fix them by modifying the corresponding files.
+To fix the conflicts, go to each file and fix them by modifying the corresponding files. {#rebasing_upstream}

 {: .box-note}
 **Note:** Make sure you get rid of all `>>>` and `"""` in the files while resolving the conflicts.